Advancing excellence at scale through a thriving professoriate

 • Frameworks for thinking about the constantly evolving context and future

-This virtual colloquium will be led by Bridget Terry Long, Harvard University Distinguished Service Professor and Saris Professor of Education and Economics in the Harvard Graduate School of Education (HGSE).
-Long’s research as an economist brings to Ivy+ FAN a scholarly perspective on higher education finance; her practical wisdom on the subject has been earned as dean of HGSE (2018-24), service to the Federal Reserve Bank of Boston, and numerous testimonies to U.S. Senate Committees and state governmental bodies.
+This virtual colloquium will be led by Bridget Long, Harvard University Distinguished Service Professor and Saris Professor of Education and Economics in the Harvard Graduate School of Education (HGSE).
+Long's research as an economist brings to Ivy+ FAN a scholarly perspective on higher education finance; her practical expertise on the subject has been earned as dean of HGSE (2018-24), board member and advisor to numerous organizations, and experience working with governmental bodies.

 ARRIVE TO ENGAGE

-• What puzzles you most about your university's revenue sources, expense drivers, or financial models?
+• What puzzles you most about your university's resources and financial decisions?

 • What might your president’s, provost’s, or CFO’s latest communications to the academic community referencing the institution’s financial picture tell you about the university’s (or its current stakeholders’) values?
 Comparing statements from various presidents can be particularly illuminating.
 (For example, Brown, Columbia, Cornell, Princeton.)